The Bounty of Black Music

 “It’s really important for any black person who is interested in classical music to know that this is not someone else’s music,” Pine told the Los Angeles Sentinel.

 The Grammy Award-winning jazz composer Billy Childs piqued her interest in 2009 when he wrote a violin concerto for Regina Carter.
 Eventually, Pine asked Childs to write for her a short piece for violin and piano, which she recorded in 2018.
 Childs wrote his Violin Concerto No. 2 for her in 2020, a Grant Park Music Festival commission.
-Due to the cancellation of the 2020 season, the work’s premiere with Rachel Barton Pine has been postponed until the 2021 Festival, although this month she will share screen space with Billy Childs in a virtual recital on July 10.
-Part of the Festival's virtual season, the recital will be webcast on YouTube.
-And don't be surprised if she pulls out something completely unexpected.
+Due to the cancellation of the 2020 season, the work’s premiere with Rachel Barton Pine was postponed.
+During the 2020 virtual season, composer and violinist united for a special webcast.

 “It’s really important for all of us to know about these vital voices of our past and present,” she said.